 Founded in 2003, DocuSign pioneered some of the key technologies used in e-signatures.
 Today, the company has more than 475,000 customers and hundreds of millions of users across the world.

+DocuSign works on both Mac and Windows, and integrates with Google, Salesforce, and many other apps.
 DocuSign offers excellent security and encryption solutions.
 It’s the only provider to be ISO 27001 and SSAE 16 certified.
 In addition, DocuSign also complies with the xDTM Standard — the transaction management standard for an open, digital world.

 In 1999, Adobe introduced some of the first digital signatures in Adobe Acrobat and Adobe Acrobat Reader.
 Since then, the company has worked with experts and certificate providers across the industry to create an open standard.